What to Do in Rome: Complete Guide for First Timers

 We spent almost two months in Italy – including a few weeks in Sicily – and because Matt wakes up every day in desperate need of a caffeine boost, we got to explore Italian coffee culture.
 We should really write an entire guide about it, but the gist is this.

-While places like Lisbon and Paris (I linked my coffee guides for those two cities, in case you’re interested) have quickly evolving coffee scenes that have embraced specialty coffee relatively quickly, Italian coffee culture is extremely traditional – it’s espresso at the bar on your way to work with a pastry for breakfast.
+While places like Lisbon and Paris (I linked my coffee guides for those two cities, in case you’re interested) have evolving coffee scenes that have embraced specialty coffee relatively quickly, Italian coffee culture is extremely traditional – it’s espresso at the bar on your way to work with a pastry for breakfast.

 It’s no cappuccinos after 10:00 am.
 It’s dark and bitter coffee roasted into oblivion.

 I, like many Americans and Canadians traveling to Italy for the first time I imagine, have a story about ordering my first coffee in Italy.
 I ordered a “latte,” and the barista sniggered at me and asked me if I was sure (rather than just correcting me and helping me out).
-I, of course, said yes, and was promptly delivered a hot steaming glass of foamed milk.

 Naturally, I ordered an espresso and dumped it in.